SaySayo/aerospace-reliability-ml/README.md

 # aerospace-reliability-ml
-A Machine Learning Approach to Predictive Maintenance in Aerospace Electrical Networks
+A Machine Learning Approach to Predictive Maintenance in Aerospace Engine Components Electrical Networks